gohugoio/hugo/content/content-management/archetypes.md

 * `title` is generated from the new content's filename (i.e. in this case, `my-first-post` becomes `"my first post"`)
 * `date` and `title` are the variables that ship with Hugo and are therefore included in *all* content files created with the Hugo CLI. `date` is generated in [RFC 3339 format][] by way of Golang's [`now()`][] function, which returns the current time.
-* The third variable, `draft = true`, is *not* inherited by your default or custom archetypes but is include in Hugo's internal/base archetype for convenience.
+* The third variable, `draft = true`, is *not* inherited by your default or custom archetypes but is included in Hugo's automatically scaffolded `default.md` archetype for convenience.

 Three variables per content file are often not enough for effective content management of larger websites.
 Luckily, Hugo provides a simple mechanism for extending the number of variables through custom archetypes, as well as default archetypes to keep content creation DRY.